DSM-5-TR Guided Film Preview

 Anorexia nervosa is a medical condition that causes a person to view themselves as overweight, even when they are not.
 Their obsession with weight can consume them, causing them to significantly restrict the calories they take in, weigh themselves frequently, and often exercise excessively in an attempt to lose more weight.
 Doctors further divide anorexia nervosa into subtypes, which includes the binge eating/purging subtype.1

-The Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5) is the manual by which doctors diagnose mental health disorders.1 These criteria are very important because they ensure that a doctor in New York State diagnoses a person in the same manner as a person in Arizona.
+The Diagnostic and Statistical Manual of Mental Disorders, 5th Edition, Text Revision (DSM-5-TR) is the manual by which doctors diagnose mental health disorders.1 These criteria are very important because they ensure that a doctor in New York State diagnoses a person in the same manner as a person in Arizona.
 With consistent diagnosis can come more consistent treatment.

-The DSM-5 defines anorexia nervosa with three major criteria:
+The DSM-5-TR defines anorexia nervosa with three major criteria:

 - Restriction: A person with anorexia nervosa will significantly restrict their calorie intake, which leads them to develop a low body weight relative to their size, gender, and age.